 Email accounts typically let you sort through messages by read or unread status.

 But if a hacker gets into your email address, all bets are off.
-While they’re rummaging through your emails for personal data, they’re likely to open and close your messages arbitrarily.
+While rummaging through your emails for personal data, they will likely open and close your messages arbitrarily.

-Check through as many read messages as you can, and make sure they don’t contain personal data before taking additional steps like resetting passwords.
+Check through as many read messages as possible, and ensure they don’t contain personal data before taking additional steps like resetting passwords.

 Not only do hackers rummage through your emails willy-nilly, but they’ll sometimes erase emails without thinking about the consequences.
-This means you could lose important pieces of data that could clue you into what happened during the hack — including accounts they may have compromised.
+This means you could lose essential data that could clue you into what happened during the hack — including accounts they may have compromised.
 So much for destroying the evidence.

 Most email services let you check login activity, including the IP addresses or locations used to access your account.
 Some even show the browsers or devices used.